hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Use diagnostic tools, particularly visualizers

 Databases usually have a way to display how they decided to execute your query, i.e. display the query plan.
-Studying it can show you what the bottlenecks are.
+Studying it can reveal what the bottlenecks are.
 When I am optimizing a query, it is usually a back and forth between checking the plan and tweaking the query.

-Sometimes, query plan will show you on what parts of the query you should focus, but on some occasions, you will see that the query plan is suboptimal given your data.
+Sometimes, a query plan will show you on what parts of the query you should focus, but on some occasions, you will see that the query plan is suboptimal given your data.
 For example if order of joins is such that most data is filtered out at the end.
 In the latter case, you might try to push query planner into picking a better plan (see the section on Hinting).